 - The river cuts the Jaunpur city into equal halves and becomes wider in Jaunpur.

-- Alternatively known as Karpali or Kauriala, it is a trans-boundary perennial river originating from the Tibetan plateau near Lake Mansarovar
+- Alternatively known as Karnali or Kauriala, it is a trans-boundary perennial river originating from the Tibetan plateau near Lake Mansarovar.

 - It cuts through the Himalayas in Nepal and is joined by the Sharda River at Brahmaghat in India